Mobilising migrant voters: testing messaging strategies through Facebook ads

 Foreign Language Voter Registration Ads

-The voter registration videos were run throughout March on Facebook and Instagram as ads on the organisation’s page.
+We first began with an ad campaign consisting of voter registration videos that ran throughout March on Facebook and Instagram as ads on the organisation’s page.
 The message of the video referred to the importance of immigrant voters to have their voice heard and then prompted people to register to vote.
 The video was recorded in 7 languages: English, Portuguese, Romanian, Polish, Urdu, Romanian (Moldavian dialect), Lithuanian, all of them having the same script but being recorded by different people, in their native language.

 All of these ads were targeted to users in the local area speaking each respective language (e.g. English version to English speakers, Polish version to Polish speakers) using the Facebook internal targeting tool.